 Clarity of requirementsHas the editing task been clearly defined?
 Has all the information needed to complete the job been provided?
 For instance for a stylistic edit, has the level and style of language to be used been specified?
 For a copy edit or proofread, is there a style sheet, and is it complete and consistent?
 Does the client respond quickly to questions?

-But that’s more than my hourly rate in my salaried job!A freelancer’s rate reflects her total cost of doing business.
-She has to charge enough to cover business expenses and also to cover benefits that are included in a salaried employee’s compensation.
+But that’s more than my hourly rate in my salaried job!A freelancer’s hourly rate is higher than a salaried employee’s rate for a comparable job because it reflects her total cost of doing business.
+This includes expenses that are included in a salaried employee’s compensation:

 - Medical insurance premiums and medical and dental treatment.

-- Employer’s share of the Canada Pension Plan contribution.
-Employees pay half their CPP contribution, and the other half is paid by the employer.
+- Canada Pension Plan.
+Employees have half their CPP contributions covered by their employer.
 Self-employed people pay the whole thing.
 For the 2012 tax year, this came to approximately 9.9% of taxable income to a maximum of $4,600.

 - Non-billable time spent finding work and handling administration.

-- Improving skills, staying up to date, and taking courses and certification exams.
+- Professional development: improving skills, staying up to date, and taking courses and certification exams.